 The tide of Japanese conquest was stemmed at the Battles of Midway and the Coral Sea, and American forces then began a slow strategy of island hopping toward Tokyo.
 Allied troops first invaded North Africa and Italy in 1942–1943, providing a small, compromise second front that attempted to appease the badly weakened Soviet Union as well as the anxious British.
 The real second front came in June 1944 with the D-Day invasion of France.
 The Allies moved rapidly across France, but faced a setback in the Battle of the Bulge in the Low Countries.

-Meanwhile, American capture of the Marianas Islands established the basis for extensive bombing of the Japanese home islands.
+Meanwhile, American capture of the Mariana Islands established the basis for extensive bombing of the Japanese home islands.
 Roosevelt won a fourth term as Allied troops entered Germany and finally met the Russians, bringing an end to Hitler’s rule in May 1945.
 After a last round of brutal warfare on Okinawa and Iwo Jima, the dropping of two atomic bombs ended the war against Japan in August 1945.

 developing the chapter: suggested lecture or discussion topics